Bini (group): 2024–2025: Biniverse, new releases

-In December 2024, it had been announced that Grand Biniverse: The Valentine Repeat, at Araneta Coliseum, would be the first stop of Bini's first world tour, titled Biniverse World Tour 2025.
-The show was held at the Philippine Arena in Bocaue, Bulacan, on February 15, making Bini the first Philippine act to headline a concert at the venue, and they subsequently became the first local act to hold a sold-out concert at the venue, which has a capacity of 55,000 seats.
+On February 15, Bini held a concert titled Grand Biniverse: The Valentine Repeat at the Philippine Arena in Bocaue, Bulacan.
+The first leg of their inaugural world tour, The Valentine Repeat made Bini the first Philippine act to headline a concert at the venue, and they subsequently became the first local act to hold a sold-out concert at the venue, which has a capacity of 55,000 seats.
 At the end of the show, the group announced that an upcoming EP, titled Biniverse, would be released on February 27.

-It was to be their first all-English album, and it included a collaboration with former Day6 member Jae Park as well as the singles "Cherry on Top" and "Blink Twice".
+Biniverse was the group's first all-English record.
+It included a collaboration with former Day6 member Jae Park as well as the singles "Cherry on Top" and "Blink Twice".
+The EP reportedly received backlash due to the lack of Tagalog lyrics as well as its "global" sound aimed at foreign listeners.
+However, retrospective articles released in 2026 defended Biniverse.
+Writing for Positively Filipino, Julienne Loreto opined that the backlash against Biniverse had been "deeply misguided".
+Likewise, Esquire Philippines' John Patrick "Joker" Manio called the EP "a really, really competent record", concluding that "in hindsight, [Biniverse] rose up to the challenge".

+Bini appeared on the Recording Academy's New Music Friday list, becoming the only Filipino act included in that lineup.
 The Biniverse World Tour 2025 continued with stops in Dubai, London, Canada, and the United States, until June.

 On February 17, the Aurora Music Festival announced that the group would headline both days of the event's 2025 iteration, which was held on May 3 and 4 in Clark, Pampanga.
 They also headlined the Davao edition of the event, on October 25, alongside Filipino singers Amiel Sol and Rob Deniel.
 At the inauguration of The Official Philippines Chart on February 19, Bini were recognized as its top local artist of the year, while "Salamin, Salamin" and "Pantropiko" were named top four and five local songs of the year, respectively.

 On March 20, Bini reached one billion all-time streams on Spotify.
 That same month, the group was named as the Women of the Year of Billboard Philippines Women in Music.